 She makes the most beautiful tapestry versions of Edward S Curtis photographs of Native Americans.
 This is a piece that she recently finished that depicts South America at top as a condor and North America as an eagle…

 Sunday was all about accepting invitations that I had been receiving to visit various instructors’ classrooms.
-This is the nice part about not teaching every day :-) but it was impossible to visit all!
+It was impossible to visit all!
 I also wanted to meet up with my Santa Cruz friends who were driving up for the day to visit the Vendor Hall and hang out.
 And, it was also the time for saying goodbyes as some friends hit the road early for long drives home.
-Plus I needed to meet with my new host from Truckee who would take me on to my next workshop leaving at noon…so little time!
+Plus I needed to meet with Suzanne who would take me on to my next weaving gathering leaving at noon…so little time!

-My host in Grass Valley, Diane, took this class.
+My friend, Diane, took this class.
 This was her first ever CNCH and I know that she must have felt as excited as I had felt back in 2010.
 Here she is inspecting her piece after her first session of rolling….

 I was lucky as Diane sent me a picture of her finished piece after she got home from the conference.
-She had taken my backstrap weaving class just before CNCH and now I know that she will have problems deciding where to go next after all the exciting things she has learned lately.
-Last I heard she was back at her backstrap weaving finishing off the bands we started in class….yay.
+She had just gotten into backstrap weaving and now I know that she will have problems deciding where to go next after all the exciting things she has learned lately.
+Last I heard she was back at her backstrap weaving finishing off the bands we wove together…yay.

 I saw my friend Ruth in Linda Hartshorn’s class on Shadow Weave and got to see her weaving as part of the ”round robin” style of sampling…

 As I said, it was impossible to stop in at every workshop.
-When I got to Sara’s I was already a half hour late for my Santa Cruz meet-up.
-And then at noon, I was whisked off to Truckee by my new host, Suzanne.
+When I got to Sara’s I was already a half hour late for my Santa Cruz weaving buddies meet-up.
+And then at noon, I was whisked away by Suzanne.
 There were quick goodbyes, hugs and expressions of congratulations and gratitude to the organizers.

-So, I have seen CNCH from both sides now…as a student and as an instructor.
-Both sides were equally exciting and fun.
+So, I have seen CNCH from both sides now… Both sides were equally exciting and fun.
 This experience in 2014, I guess, was different because I knew a lot more people.
 2010 was great because it was my first ever conference and EVERYTHING was fresh and interesting.

-I had planned to write about the Lake Tahoe workshop here but I think this is enough for this week.
+I had planned to write about the Lake Tahoe weave-along here but I think this is enough for this week.
 Lake Tahoe was heavenly!
 I stayed at Truckee near Donner Lake, then South Lake Tahoe and finished just outside Reno.
-Now I am in Washington state just over the border from Portland.
-Classes start tomorrow!
+Now I am in Washington state.
 I am excited beacuse I get to go to the Portland guild’s meeting tomorrow night where Rosalie Nielson will be presenting.
 I have not had the chance to hear another weaver speak at one of these meetings.
 And there is bound to be Show and Tell….my favorite part.

 I will leave you with two very different faces of Tahoe and Reno…